 - “According to a study by the Commonwealth of Massachusetts, indoor air contaminants are responsible for or aggravate half of all illnesses.” –Trane.com

-- “Common housing problems or failures that occur in our homes include: musty odors and mold growth, window condensation, structural rot, peeling paint, back-drafting appliances, damp basements and ice dams, or build-up of ice on the roofs edge, and high utility costs.” –Lung.org
+- “Common housing problems or failures that occur in our homes include musty odors and mold growth, window condensation, structural rot, peeling paint, back-drafting appliances, damp basements, and ice dams, or build-up of ice on the edge of the roof, and high utility costs.” –Lung.org

 - “Many factors affect IAQ.
 These factors include poor ventilation (lack of outside air), problems controlling temperature, high or low humidity, recent remodeling, and other activities in or near a building that can affect the fresh air coming into the building.
 Sometimes, specific contaminants like dust from construction or renovation, mold, cleaning supplies, pesticides, or other airborne chemicals (including small amounts of chemicals released as a gas over time) may cause poor IAQ.” –OSHA.gov

 - “Research indicates that people spend approximately 90 percent of their time indoors.
 Thus, for many people, the risks to health may be greater due to exposure to air pollution indoors than outdoors.” –CPSC.gov

 - “Poor indoor air quality negatively affects more than 15 million Americans who have asthma and the 28 million who suffer from hay fever and other allergies.” –Trane.com